 One question that comes up a bunch when you are starting to save seriously is whether to save in your work’s 401k plan or through your own IRA.
 We’ll talk about the difference between a Roth IRA/401k and traditional IRA/401k later but for now let’s assume we’re talking about traditional retirement accounts.
 The arguments will probably apply to both however.

 The best advantage of a 401K is that you often get matching funds from your employer.
 Free money is free money.
 If your work offers a match and you aren’t taking advantage of it you’re commuting a worse financial crime than using high interest credit cards.
 It’s that bad.
 Stop eating out, cancel cable, do whatever you have to do to get the match.
 (Okay, don’t stop paying your mortgage.)
 (Do move into a cheaper place though).
 Another advantage is that since businesses are large institutions sometimes they can negotiate better deals on fees.
 Sometimes there are worse fees though and you should make a comparison so that you know.
 One of the last advantages is more restrictions.
 Generally in a 401(K) it’s harder to get your money out because you need permission.
 You won’t wake up one day and decide to buy a boat emptying your retirement to do it.
 You may think that only other people make mistakes like that, but that’s what they thought too, until it wasn’t.
+You may also want to check this review about connecting your retirement account.

 The biggest advantage of the IRA is flexibility.
 You can choose almost any traded investment under the sun.
 You can hold gold or even real estate through an IRA.
 This is a huge advantage over 401(K) plans.
 Sometimes this means that you can find a better deal on an investment product like an index fund because you have more capability to shop around.
 You also have some more flexibility when it comes to taking your money out.
 Worse case scenario you pay regular taxes + 10%.
 You are never at the mercy of someone else telling you that you can’t have your own money.
 You might also find it a minor advantage that when you leave your job you don’t have to do any paperwork.